-In the 64K mode with CAMD=0, any eight adjacent RCA0-RCA12 pins output 16 contiguous logical address bits.
-The eight most significant addresses are output during row-address time while the least significant addresses are output during column-address time.
-Logical addresses 12 through 16 are output twice during a memory cycle (during both RAS and CAS falling edges) but at different pins.
+In the 64K mode with CAMD = 0, any 8 adjacent RCA0-RCA12 pins output 16 contiguous logical address bits.
+The eight most-significant addresses are output during row-address time, while the least-significant addresses are output during column-address time.
+Logical addresses 12 through 16 are output twice during a memory cycle (during both \overline{RAS} and \overline{CAS} falling edges) but at different pins.
 This allows a variety of VRAM memory organizations and decoding schemes to be used.
-When CAMD = 1, the addresses output during column-address time are changed such that a new logical address mapping occurs, allowing connection of RCA directly to 256K or 1M DRAMs.
+When CAMD = 1, the addresses output during column-address time are changed, such that a new logical address mapping occurs, allowing connection of RCA directly to 256K or 1M DRAMs.

-local memory and DRAM/VRAM interface (continued)
+[‡] Addrs = Number of RCA signals required to provide row/column addressing local memory and DRAM/VRAM interface (continued)